meta-llama/llama/MODEL_CARD.md

 Non-commercial bespoke license

-**Where to send questions or comments about the model** Questions and comments about LLaMA can be sent via the [GitHub repository](https://github.com/facebookresearch/llama) of the project , by opening an issue.
+**Where to send questions or comments about the model** Questions and comments about LLaMA can be sent via the [GitHub repository](https://github.com/facebookresearch/llama) of the project, by opening an issue.

 ## Intended use
 **Primary intended uses**